teaaaaaaaa/GameBlitzFC/README.md

 It also has its own assembly language and compiler.
 See the documentation for more info.

 the audio uses portaudio, the display uses openGL, and the file handling stuff uses tinyfiledialogs.

+the compiler is for ROMs, to run it, just run Main.exe.